 But she's been thinking.

-They are the ones she takes.
-And so we watch them go - gear-packed mules fed to a Peruvian sunset, in their wake a delicate thin vacuum of silence, cut swiftly by the warm-weather rhythm of crickets.
+And they are the ones she takes.
+So we watch them go - gear-packed mules fed to a Peruvian sunset, in their wake a thin vacuum of silence cut swiftly by the warm-weather rhythm of crickets.
 Still you speak so fondly of her.
 My brow furrows because - “I love her”.
 You consider our friendship, an ephemeral fall through old haunts - I am there too and it's never been clearer: I love you!

 But your heart pounds and in the morning you are gone.